How To Change Your

 1. Choose Your New Registered Agent

-At Northwest, we have offices in all 50 states, plus the District of Columbia and Puerto Rico, and we offer registered agent service for $125 a year.
+At Northwest, registered agent service is available in all 50 states, plus the District of Columbia and Puerto Rico, and we offer registered agent service for $125 a year.
 That’s a price that never changes, and it includes a secure online account, access to our expert Corporate Guides®, a host of useful online filing tools, and stable, transparent prices.

 And when you hire Northwest, WE serve as your business’s registered agent instead of hiring a third-party registered agent service provider.
 That means you’ll deal with one company, one customer support staff, one phone number, one website, and one personalized, reliable service.